jampe/kp2bw/README.md

 * Import the all the data without having it ever touching the disk in unencrypted form
 * Generate folders in Bitwarden based on your KeePass folder structure
-  * If you have several folder levels in KeePass, it will only create a folder for the highest level folder.
-Bitwarden does not support nested folders.
+  * If you have nested folder in KeePass, you can choose between two handling mechanisms for the folder creation as Bitwarden does not support nested folders:
+    * root-only: The highest folder in the nesting hierarchy will be used to store all entries of the tree: All entries in foo and foo/bar will be stored in a folder foo in Bitwarden.
+    * combine: The nested folders will be preserved as own folders and named like this: foo/bar in KeePass results in a foo-bar folder in Bitwarden
 * Resolve KeePass reference entries (username and password only) in a "Bitwarden" way.
 For each entry with a reference field, the following happens:
   * If username and password are identical to the referenced entry, the url field will be added to the already existing entry
   * Otherwise, a new entry is created